 The EDI model provided new possibilities for supply chain integration but for decades these lumbering systems became a significant cost center for manufacturers.

 The development of APIs, along with a number of complementary technologies in the 2000s, changed everything.
 An API is a piece of code that lets disparate systems, networks, technologies, assets and facilities communicate.
 Rather than attempting to standardize document and data formats across trading partners, an API serves as a simplified interface between specific systems.
-Developers create APIs for sale on the open market, for free as open source code or for use exclusively within a specific enterprise.
+Developers create APIs for sale on the open market, for free as open-source code, or for use exclusively within a specific enterprise.
 Supply chain participants can connect by deploying these third-party APIs off the shelf, without having to invest in massive in-house development initiatives.
 Simple, practical, prolific and economical, APIs have become an economy unto themselves.

 So consider our tire manufacturer from earlier.
-Rather than a massive systems integration for each major buyer, they could develop and implement one or more light-weight APIs without dependencies on complex middleware systems to connect with Ford—and other buyers—in a much faster, more economical way.
+Rather than a massive systems integration for each major buyer, they could develop and implement one or more lightweight APIs without dependencies on complex middleware systems to connect with Ford—and other buyers—in a much faster, more economical way.

 Today APIs help optimize practically every aspect of manufacturing, from order and delivery of raw materials to inventory management, quality control and regulatory compliance.
-Manufacturers utilize them to see into the enterprise using mobile apps, help optimize system design, manage inventory levels, automate the plant floor, allow workstations to communicate, get real-time insights through IoT-enabled assets, help make operational decisions on the fly and thousands of other things.
+Manufacturers utilize them to see into the enterprise using mobile apps, help optimize system design, manage inventory levels, automate the plant floor, allowing workstations to communicate, get real-time insights through IoT-enabled assets, help make operational decisions on the fly and thousands of other things.
 Enabling these types of capabilities via API lets you:

 The possibilities are truly limitless: onboarded manufacturers creating an additional channel through a mobile application can publish their product specifications in an easy, plug-and-play way leading to sales accretion.
-APIs could help initiate stop work procedures during potentially dangerous conditions.
+APIs could help initiate stop-work procedures during potentially dangerous conditions.
 And decision quality can be improved through the analysis of countless API-enabled metrics.

 According to a MarketsandMarkets report, the global API market is expected to reach $5.1B by 2023.
 While other data exchange protocols continue to exist, API use as a way to increase supply chain interoperability is the way of the future.
-But with any new system implementation it’s important to follow best practices:
+But with any new system implementation, it’s important to follow best practices:

 Employ both outside-in and inside-out approaches to identify an API strategy that maximizes outcomes.
 From an implementation standpoint, research and test issues such as response times, uptime, user feedback, affordability and other performance points.
 Keep the end consumer in mind – it could be another system within your enterprise, your customer’s system or a third party’s system.